Big-Bee-Network/UCSB-IZC00012194/README.md

 ![bee](./bee.gif)

-This animated gif of bee specimen was created using UCSB ICZ, preston, ffmpeg, and friends.
+This animated gif of bee specimen was created using UCSB ICZ, preston, ffmpeg, and friends using the [make.sh](./make.sh) script.

 # Citation